decentos/TelegramBotPDD/README.md

 # TelegramBotPDD
-Telegram Bot for studying PDD
+Telegram bot to prepare for the driving test